-4451.1(.2) Ecology in the Tropics
+4451 Ecology in the Tropics

-Prerequisites: BIOL 2324.1(.2), BIOL 2308.1(.2) or PSYC 2350.1(.2) and application to the department.
+Prerequisites: BIOL 2324, BIOL 2308 or PSYC 2350 or MATH 1216 and application to the department.

 This course will provide students with an opportunity to study ecology of a tropical environment, the highlight of which will be a field trip to a tropical location where students will be able to immerse themselves into a tropical environment.
 Prior to departure students will present and attend seminars on subjects pertinent to the ecology of the tropical field site to be visited.
 Further, students will design a research project on some aspect of tropical ecology prior to departure to the tropical site, collect data for the project while in the tropics and write a report on the research upon return to Saint Mary's University.